afroisalreadyinu/practical-ansible-intro/readme.md

 and the name of the dependency file.
 The values for all these options come from the variables file `vars/facetweet`.
 If you inspect that file, you will see that the values are composed from each other.
-That is, a variable coming after another in a file can refer to that in its value, as in the following few lines:
+That is, a variable can refer to another one coming before it in its value, as in the following few lines:

 ```yml
 home_dir: /home/admini/